-The District is a lessee for four noncancelable leases of equipment.
-The District recognizes a lease liability and an intangible right-to-use lease asset in the government-wide financial statements for each equipment lease.
-The District recognizes lease liabilities with an initial, individual value of \$5,000 or more.
+Lessee/subscriber: The School District is a lessee for a noncancelable lease/subscription of equipment and an IT arrangement.
+The School District recognizes a lease liability and an intangible right-to-use lease asset in the government-wide financial statements.
+The School District recognizes a lease/SBITA liability and an intangible right-to-use lease/SBITA asset in the government-wide financial statements

-At the commencement of a lease, the District initially measures the lease liability at the present value of payments expected to be made during the lease term.
-Subsequently, the lease liability is reduced by the principal portion of lease payments made.
-The lease asset is initially measured as the initial amount of the lease liability, adjusted for lease payments made at or before the lease commencement date, plus certain initial direct costs.
-Subsequently, the lease asset is amortized on a straight-line basis over its useful life.
+At the commencement of a lease/subscription, the School District initially measures the lease/SBITA liability at the present value of payments expected to be made during the lease/SBITA term.
+Subsequently, the lease/SBITA liability is reduced by the principal portion of lease/SBITA payments made.
+The lease/SBITA asset is initially measured as the initial amount of the lease/SBITA liability, adjusted for lease/SBITA payments made at or before the lease/SBITA commencement date, plus certain initial direct costs.
+Subsequently, the lease/SBITA asset is amortized on a straight-line basis over its useful life.

-Key estimates and judgements related to leases include how the District determines (1) the discount rate it uses to discount the expected lease payments to present value, (2) lease term, and (3) lease payments.
+Key estimates and judgements related to leases included how the School District determines (1) the discount rate it uses to discount the expected lease/SBITA payments to present value, (2) lease/SBITA term, and (3) lease/SBITA payments.

-The District uses the interest rate charged by the lessor as the discount rate.
-When the interest rate charged by the lessor is not provided, the District generally uses its estimated incremental borrowing rate as the discount rate for leases.
+The School District uses the interest rate charged by the lessor as the discount rate.
+When the interest rate charged by the lessor is not provided, the School District generally uses its estimated incremental borrowing rate as the discount rate for leases/SBITA.

-The lease term includes the noncancelable period of the lease.
-Lease payments included in the measurement of the lease liability are composed of fixed payments and purchase option price that the District is reasonably certain to exercise.
+The lease/SBITA term includes the noncancelable period of the lease/subscription.
+Lease/SBITA payments included in the measurement of the lease/SBITA liability are composed of fixed payments and purchase option price that the School District is reasonably certain to exercise.